 In addition, if your disease would require you to miss work more than 20% of the time, you may be eligible for disability.
 You should consider talking to a doctor specialized in heart disease to complete your assessment, as their opinion will carry more weight.
 The more objective and detailed evidence you can provide, the better off you’ll be.

 Even among those who really need SSDI benefits for their genuine disability, a great number of claims are refused both on the first try and on appeal.
 This makes it important for you to seek the services of a qualified SSDI attorney, who has seen approvals and denials, and knows the evidence required to push a claim through.

 Even if you’re denied benefits, it’s not the end of the road or of your fight.
 You just need the right help to get your claim the attention it deserves, and Dr. Bill LaTour can do just that.
-If you need help with your disability claim, read over some of our success stories, and give us a call to talk about your case today.
+If you need help with your disability claim, read over some of our success stories, and contact us to talk about your case today.